Who We Are

 Shortly before The Woodsheep’s founding, Preston was featured in the International Bluegrass Music Association’s Songwriter Showcase for his song “The Mountain Wayfarers”.
 It was around this time the call to music grew so strong that he decided to enroll in Morehead State University’s Kentucky Center for Traditional Music, earning bachelor’s degrees in both traditional music and psychology.
 From this came the chance to develop his craft while enlisting help from the thriving arts scene in Morehead, Kentucky.

-As a result, a collective of fellow musicians forge the Woodsheep’s theatrical sound.
-Long-term founding member, Melissa Caskey, offers a sassy-sweet vocal and Julie London inspired jazz bass for recordings and many live shows, while drummer Matt Holleran highlights the band’s characteristic punk undertones.
+As a result, a collective of fellow musicians forge the Woodsheep’s theatrical sound in the studio and at live performances.
+Long-term member, Melissa Caskey, offers a sassy-sweet vocal and Julie London inspired jazz bass for recordings and many live shows, while drummer Matt Holleran highlights the band’s characteristic punk undertones.
 Wyatt Smith, the most recent addition to the band, joins Andrew in completing their Simon and Garfunkel-inspired harmonies.
-Other touring members for 2018 have included The Price Sisters, Matt Parsons, Sarah Wood, Denise Barbee, and Shayna Blackburn.
+Other musicians, including Denise Barbee, Sarah Wood, Matt Parsons, and The Price Sisters, have joined The Woodsheep for live performances throughout their tours.

 In May 2016, The Woodsheep released their debut record Watching Mars, before embarking on a year-long American tour in support of the album.
 Since their inaugural Appalachian tour in 2015, they have also performed abroad in China in 2017 and again 2018, and most recently in the UK and Ireland.
 2018 also saw the release of their sophomore album Sleeping Under Stars, along with an expanded pan-American tour which included the Sidewalk Café in New York City, a Mecca of indie and anti-folk artists who had long inspired the Woodsheep’s signature ‘genre hopscotch’.
-After over 600 shows throughout the United States and 3 other countries in only 3 years, they are now working on an EP slated for release during their 2019 tour year.
+After over 600 shows throughout the United States and 3 other countries in only 3 years, The Woodsheep have released an EP, Numbers On Lemons, signaling a shift from live performance to studio work for 2019.